 Chateau Vieux Robin 2000, Bois de Lunier

-Good depth of blackcurrant fruit, greenness to soften out, but quite classy.
+This wine has good depth of blackcurrant fruit, greenness to soften out, but quite classy.

 Floral nose with leathery tones, palate is ripe with fine, melted tannins.
 Well balanced with long and quite complex aftertaste.
 Nice developement in glass.